consulo/consulo-dev.github.io/docs/basics/intellij.to.consulo.api.md

-# Migration from IntelliJ Platform to Consulo
+# Migration from Consulo to Consulo

 ### Platform changes
  * Plugins removed from platform.
 They plugin ids: